In a nutshell

 - Mustard Seed School, Busota, Kamule – founded by Moses Kamya in 2005

-The three founders met as students at Makerere University, where they worked to create the Uganda Humanist Association (UHASSO).
+Peter Kisirinya and Moses Kamya met as students at Makerere University, where they were founder members of the Uganda Humanist Association (UHASSO).
 In 2004 UHASSO, took the bold step of inviting the International Humanist and Ethical Union (IHEU) to host a “Humanist Visions for Africa Conference” in Kampala.
-Discussions at this meeting provided the catalyst for the creation of these pioneering humanist schools, which embrace Humanist principles.
+Discussions at this meeting provided the catalyst for the creation of pioneering schools, which embrace Humanist principles.

 All schools teach the Uganda national curriculum and prepare students for public examinations.
 At the same time, they aim to develop self-confident students who care for each other and for their local communities.
 The schools encourage students to be open minded and questioning.
 They are taught to respect evidence and to appreciate the need for shared human values.
 In order to foster a spirit of understanding, students are introduced to both religious, as required by the national curriculum, and secular humanist philosophies.

-The schools are beginning to offer an effective, caring and distinctive learning environment for children in deprived rural areas.
-They aim for an education that respects:
+The schools aim to offer an effective, caring and distinctive learning environment for children in deprived rural areas, which respects: